Deaddy/post-it-blog/macros.rst

 - remaining calories carbs

 If you don't lift 1.5g protein per kg of bodyweight.
+If stress level is high, add 0.5g proten per kg of bodyweight.

 If your target bodyweight is far above your current BW, say >10%, it is sensible to split the journey into more managable chunks <5%.